 Department of Finance

-Finance and Real Estate majors may declare a double major, and/or major and minor within the College of Business Administration, subject to the approval of the other CBA departments involved.
-Finance and Real Estate majors minoring within the CBA must select minors designated for business majors.
+Finance and Real Estate majors may declare a double major, and/or major and minor within the Wilson College of Business, subject to the approval of the other Wilson College of Business departments involved.
+Finance and Real Estate majors minoring within the Wilson College of Business must select minors designated for business majors.
 Finance majors cannot minor in Finance, and Real Estate majors cannot minor in Real Estate.
 However, Finance majors may double major or minor in Real Estate, and Real Estate majors may double major in Finance or minor in Finance.
 Also, not more than one emphasis area may be declared in Finance.

-The Finance Department may impose additional admission requirements for students wishing to declare a minor or a second CBA major.
-Eligibility to declare a minor or a second CBA major is based on competitive GPA and space availability.
-Students may obtain a copy of these requirements from UNIBusiness Advising (CBB 5) in the College of Business Administration.
+The Finance Department may impose additional admission requirements for students wishing to declare a minor or a second Wilson College of Business major.
+Eligibility to declare a minor or a second Wilson College of Business major is based on competitive GPA and space availability.
+Students may obtain a copy of these requirements from UNIBusiness Advising (CBB 5) in the Wilson College of Business.

 Bachelor of Arts Degree Programs